May we introduce:

 Only 19 month of preparation were needed for the DEV to start operation on the branch line from Bruchhausen-Vilsen to Asendorf by July 2nd, 1966.
 The "First Museum Railway of Germany" is the oldest outdoor railway museum in Germany.

-During the passed 51 years a huge collection of rolling stock has gathered at Bruchhausen-Vilsen.
+More than 50 years have passed and a huge collection of rolling stock has gathered at Bruchhausen-Vilsen.
 Most of these vehicles are for 1000 mm narrow gauge track and nearly all are operational:

 - 6 Steam Engines,

 - more than 70 Passenger-, Freight- and Maintenance cars